keisa97/GTunes/README.md

 Another way is you can upload your sound and find people who want to connect with you in the process!

-Join ss and be part of GTunes!
+Join us and be part of GTunes!